Rudis1261/blink-server/README.md

 # Blink Server
-## (*Linux* Bluetooth Remote Control)
+### Bluetooth Linux Remote for Android devices

+Where you want to be able to control your Linux Computer, and Wifi is not an option.
+This is something I wrote, because nothing else on the market seemed to work.
 This is the server you would need to be able to run the Blink Android Application.

 ## INSTALLATION